 - It is worth noting that Monsanto is quite controversial in mostly all cultures, and this is not necessarily a good thing.

 - One can say this is Older Than Dirt, since agriculture depends upon the use of artificially created species.
 This is especially true for modern-day agriculture.

-- Today a set of substances (insulin for example) are fabricated using genetically engineered organisms, usually bacteria.
+- Today, a number of substances (insulin for example) are fabricated using genetically engineered organisms, usually bacteria.

 - Raelism, a religious group founded in the early 1970's by former French racecar driver Claude Vorilhon.
 One of their dogmas involves using cloning and mind-transfers as a way of achieving immortality.